Leandro-Amorim/dream-canvas/README.md

 <h4 align="center">A social network for generating and sharing AI images, made with <a href="https://nextjs.org/" target="_blank">Next.js</a>.
 You can see a working example at <a href="https://dream-canvas-dev.vercel.app/" target="_blank">dream-canvas-dev.vercel.app</a>.</h4>

-> **Note**
+> **Note:**
-> Unfortunately, I can't guarantee that the image generation in this demo will work, as the API costs come out of my own funds.
+> Unfortunately, I can't guarantee that the image generation in this demo will work forever, as the API costs come out of my own funds.

 <p align="center">
   <a href="#key-features">Key Features</a> •